ldelossa/cilium/.github/ISSUE_TEMPLATE/enterprise_branch_initialization.md

 create the corresponding enterprise branch, and initialize it with all the magic sprinkles that make up the enterprise edition.

-On a high level, we need to introduce the [atlantis] configuration, adjust CI to now care about `-ce` branches and add some automation details.
+On a high level, we need to adjust CI to now care about `-ce` branches and add some automation details.

 ## Prepare the branch